-The prescription charge in England will increase by 15p from £8.05 to £8.20 for each medicine or appliance dispensed as from 1 April 2015.
-More about this is available on the Prescribing pages on the BMA website.
+The prescription charge will increase by 20 pence from £8.80 to £9.00 for each medicine or appliance dispensed as from April 2019.

 please click here to view results of April Friends & Family Survey.
 To complete the survey please click here.

 We use our system of intelligent monitoring of indicators to direct our resources to where they are most needed.
 Our analysts have developed this monitoring to give our inspectors a clear picture of the areas of care that need to be followed up.